 Prolonged exposure to specific risk factors account for up to 90% of head and neck cancers.
 Tobacco use in any form (cigarettes, cigars, chewing tobacco, or snuff) is the most common cause of cancers of the mouth, throat, tongue, and larynx.
 Alcohol consumption is also a major risk factor for cancers of the lips, mouth, throat and larynx.
 Prolonged exposure to sunlight is linked with cancer of the lip and has been established as a major cause of skin cancers.

 Play it safe.
 If you detect warning signs of head and neck cancer, contact us immediately.
 When discovered early, most cancers in the head and neck can be cured with few side effects.

 Any of the symptoms described above can occur without the presence of cancer, and in many instances, are due to some other condition.
-But an examination is necessary for a diagnosis.
 Request a consultation with one of our ENT specialists to be sure.

 Take a moment to think about your risk factors for head and neck cancers and contact us for an evaluation if you have any concerns.

 Our professionals at Cumberland Valley ENT are here to help protect your health